 We are not currently accepting applications for the undergraduate research program that runs throughout the academic year.

 Undergraduate Summer Research Program

-University of Washington students are encouraged to apply to the GenOM Undergraduate Summer Research Program.
-Applications are typically availale in January.
-Students that attend other institutions are encouraged to apply to our jointly funded program, the Genome Sciences Summer Research Program for Undergraduates.
+Students are encouraged to apply to the GenOM Undergraduate Summer Research Program.
+The program is open to undergraduates interested in exploring research in the rapidly expanding fields of genomics, life sciences, bioengineering and Big Data.
+Students who attend other institutions are also encouraged to apply to our jointly funded program, the Genome Sciences Summer Research Program for Undergraduates.

-- be provided first-hand, quality experiences in laboratories of established researchers;
+- be provided a monthly stipend to support first-hand, quality experiences in laboratories of established researchers;

 - gain the confidence and academic exposure to prepare for graduate/professional level programs; and

 - join a network of advisors, researchers, professors, staff, and support programs for underrepresented students.